viromedia/ViroProtobuf/README.txt

 4. Set PB_VERSION to the protobuf version you want to build.
 It will be downloaded.

 5. Run the script.
 The protobuf/include folder will contain the headers, and the libs will be in protobuf/universal.
 Use libprotobuf-lite.a.
+(If compiling the simulator, the libs may end up in protobuf/platform/x86_64/lib)

 6. For all generated protobuf code (e.g. Nodes.ph.h), redefine the google namespace to the value you set for GOOGLE_NAMESPACE above.
 Ensure this is *only* added for the iOS build, e.g.: